MrW0r57/MrW0r57.github.io/_posts/2020-05-26-information-gathering-with-parrot-5-1.md

 _**Passive info gathering is the OSINT(open-source intelligence) approach to know about the target.
 In passive info gathering, we gather information from open-source resources like social media network, target partners, their web presence, their infrastructure, financial information and many more.**_

-**While performing passive info gathering we need to keep information well organised you can use cherry tree or dradis like tools.**
+**While performing passive info gathering we need to keep information well organized you can use cherry tree or dradis like tools.**

 **Whois lookup:** Whois provides public database infrastructure-related information.